 Back to Blog

-EOFY Tax Tips for Property Investors 2026: Deductions, Depreciation and ATO Targets
+EOFY Tax Tips for Property Investors 2026: Key Deductions

 This year has added complexity.
-The RBA has delivered back-to-back rate hikes, pushing holding costs higher.
-The federal budget on 12 May may announce changes to negative gearing and the CGT discount.
+The RBA has delivered back-to-back rate hikes, lifting the cash rate to 4.35% in May and pushing holding costs higher.
+The federal budget on 12 May confirmed major changes to negative gearing and the CGT discount, though neither starts until 1 July 2027.
 And the ATO has significantly expanded its data matching program for rental properties.

 Here’s what you need to know.